What is Family Responsibilities Discrimination?

 What Does a Caregiver or Family Responsibilities Discrimination Case Look Like?

 Usually this form of discrimination flows from an adverse action (for example a cut in hours, failure to promote, denial of leave, termination or any other form of discipline) that is taken against an employee because of the employee’s caregiving or family responsibilities or because of sex stereotyping.
-Sex stereotyping occurs in this context when an employer makes assumptions about an employee’s family responsibilities based on the employee’s sex.
+Sex stereotyping can occur in this context if an employer makes assumptions about an employee’s family responsibilities based on the employee’s sex.

 - Of a sex discrimination and FMLA claim: An employer denies FMLA leave to a male employee who has requested the leave to care for his newborn child, based on the assumption that his wife should do it.